Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.1.2 =
+* New: The active filtered form type will be used when searching forms.
+Previously form searching would only check active forms.
+* Fix: It was not possible to scroll a Polylang translation page.
+* Fix: The page layout of the legacy views editor was broken.
+* Fix: The add new entry/import buttons would appear incorrectly when Pro wasn't installed.
+* Fix: Long button translations, like for German, would cause buttons in the header to overflow into multiple lines.
+* Fix: A CAPTCHA field in a form without any keys set would trigger an error when Pro wasn't installed.

 = 6.1.1 =
 * Fix: Redirects weren't happening after submit in forms without the new Confirmation form actions.
 * Fix: The email message box was difficult to resize manually.
 * Fix: There was extra space showing on the edit style page.

 = 6.1 =
-* Security: Added a new global setting to use custom headers when retrieving IPs with form submissions.
+* Security: Added a new global setting to use custom headers when retrieving IPs with submissions.
 This is disabled by default to avoid IP spoofing but required when using a reverse proxy as all IP addresses may appear identical.
 This setting is hidden when the GDPR IP option is enabled, but can still be enabled with a new frm_use_custom_header_ip filter using __return_true.
 * New: Full screen pages are now conditionally full screen based on the WordPress fullscreen mode user preference setting.
 * New: Success messages when updating an entry will now use the message from a confirmation action that triggers on entry updates.
 * Fix: Forms with redirect confirmation actions were redirecting when saving a draft entry.